 After the balloon drop, we always have a snack table ready before parents bundle up their kids to go home.

-- I love this milk and cookies idea in plastic champagne flutes I found here at Style Me Pretty!!
+Serve milk and cookies (like a midnight snack?) in plastic champagne flutes.
+I got the idea here at Style Me Pretty!!
 I recreated it using dark chocolate cookies (for midnight) with colorful M&Ms for the confetti thrown as the New Year begins!
 Fun, right!?

-- Lunch Bites!
-Sandwiches, veggie trays, mac and cheese, make your own pizza, and soup have also been popular lunch bite ideas for our kids and their friends!
+Lunch Bites!
+Sandwiches, veggie trays, mac and cheese, make your own pizza, and soup have been popular lunch bite ideas for our kids and their friends!